Which of the following is not a part of the cell theory? | Channels for Pearson+

 1

-Understand the cell theory: The cell theory is a fundamental principle in biology that describes the properties of cells.
-It includes three main components: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.
+Understand the basic tenets of the cell theory, which are: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.

-Identify the statement that contradicts the cell theory: Review each statement provided in the problem and determine which one does not align with the established components of the cell theory.
+Identify the statement that contradicts the established principles of the cell theory.

-Evaluate the statement 'Cells can spontaneously generate from non-living matter': This statement suggests that cells can form without any precursor cells, which contradicts the cell theory's principle that all cells arise from pre-existing cells.

 Watch next